 Students desiring to nominate a prospective tutor not on the Graduate Theological Foundation's faculty are welcome to do so by submitting a CV of the proposed tutor along with the topic of the proposed tutorial.

 NOTE: Individualized tutorials are particularly suited to students wishing to spend a week with a faculty person doing specific work related to their doctoral or master's project.

 Tutorial meeting times and meeting format (face-to-face, Skype, phone, email) are arranged between the student and faculty member, in a manner than is convenient to both.

 The tutorial session is built upon pre-assigned readings of two to three selected texts which dictate the topic of the tutorial.
-For each one-hour session, the student is required to write a response paper of 750-1,250 words (3-5 pages) to the pre-set reading assignment.
+For each one-hour session, the student is required to write a response paper of 750-1,250 words to the pre-set reading assignment.
 Students will read the response papers aloud and will present a hardcopy to the tutor at the beginning of each session as the focus of discussion for each one-hour session.
-Within 90 days of completing the five one-hour sessions, the student must submit to the Office of the Registrar a response paper of 2,500-3,000 words (10-12 pages) based upon the tutorial.
+Within 90 days of completing the five one-hour sessions, the student must submit to the Office of the Registrar a response paper of 3,000-6,000 words based upon the tutorial.
 The paper is evaluated by the faculty and a grade is assigned and recorded on the student’s transcript.